-What does Disposable Teens mean?
+What do you think Disposable Teens means?

 Marilyn Manson: Disposable Teens Meaning